Burial Insurance On Disability: Unlocking Premier Coverage

 Living life with a disability can be challenging and likely raises many concerns.
 Your diagnosis can come with lifestyle changes and new ways of everyday living.

-Most families do not realize the financial burden of funeral expenses, and unfortunately, these costs typically fall to unexpected loved ones.
-There are thousands of seniors across America that have nothing set aside in a burial fund.
+Most families do not realize the financial burden of funeral expenses, and unfortunately, these costs typically fall on unexpected loved ones.
+Thousands of seniors across America have nothing set aside in a burial fund.

 Burial insurance coverage becomes a necessity for families at the end of life.
 This financial protection is also called funeral or final expense insurance.

 Can I Get Burial Insurance On Disability?

-Every final expense insurance carrier sets its own qualifying standards.
-Having a disability, in general, does not affect coverage, but the specific circumstances around your disability could.
+Every final expense insurance carrier sets its qualifying standards.
+A disability generally does not affect coverage, but the specific circumstances around your disability could.
 Fortunately, when it comes to disabilities, most insurance companies are lenient and will approve the applicant for immediate coverage.

 How To Find The Best Funeral Insurance On Disability

 The most suitable burial life insurance company is specific to the health of the disabled applicant.

-Since each provider creates its own individual qualifying standards, some insurance companies are more lenient with pre-existing disabilities than others.
+Since each provider creates its own qualifying standards, some insurance companies are more lenient with pre-existing disabilities than others.

 For example, someone with multiple sclerosis could qualify for no waiting period with one company but be denied by another.

 A wide range of conditions can qualify someone for disability benefits, including arthritis, back pain, fibromyalgia, depression, and diabetes.
 You can still find an affordable, top-tier plan with no waiting period if you have these conditions.

 However, a few conditions could cause an insurance company to use caution before issuing a burial policy.
 The insurance providers have a list of pre-existing diagnoses that they will be focused on.

 Disabilities that Life Insurance Companies Ask About

 If you have had any of the following, you may be required to have a waiting period or pay higher premiums for coverage.

-The typical waiting period is two years and limits the beneficiary’s money if death occurs during this time.
+The typical waiting period is 2 years and limits the beneficiary’s money if death occurs during this time.
 The full death benefit is available once the waiting period has concluded.